Life Insurance FAQs

 How long should I get life insurance for?

 You should think carefully about how long you need cover for.
-Some people decide to get life insurance to cover the length of a mortgage term; say, 25 years, while others think about protecting their children until they reach a certain age.
+Some people decide to get life insurance to cover the length of a mortgage term; say, 25 years, while others think about how long their children will be financially dependent on them.

 Ultimately, it’s a personal decision and you should factor in your family’s unique circumstances.